 Currently participating in the CRS | Not currently committed to participating in the CRS |

-Argentina, Australia, the Bahamas, Bahrain, Barbados, Belgium, Bermuda, British Virgin Islands, Brunei Darussalam, Canada, Cayman Islands, Chile, mainland China, the Czech Republic, The Cook Islands, France, Germany, Greece, Guernsey, Hong Kong SAR, India, Indonesia, Ireland, Isle of Man, Israel, Italy, Japan, Jersey, Kuwait, Luxembourg, Macau SAR, Malaysia, Malta, Mauritius, Mexico, Monaco, the Netherlands, New Zealand, Poland, Qatar, Russia, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, the United Arab Emirates, the United Kingdom, Uruguay | Algeria, Armenia, Bangladesh, Egypt, Maldives, Oman, Palestine, Philippines, Sri Lanka, Thailand, United States of America, Vietnam |
+Argentina, Australia, the Bahamas, Bahrain, Belgium, Bermuda, British Virgin Islands, Brunei Darussalam, Cayman Islands, Chile, mainland China, the Czech Republic, France, Germany, Guernsey, Hong Kong SAR, India, Indonesia, Ireland, Isle of Man, Israel, Italy, Japan, Jersey, Kuwait, Luxembourg, Macau SAR, Malaysia, Maldives, Malta, Mauritius, Mexico, the Netherlands, New Zealand, Oman, Poland, Qatar, Saudi Arabia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the United Arab Emirates, the United Kingdom, Uruguay | Algeria, Armenia, Bangladesh, Egypt, Philippines, Sri Lanka, United States of America, Vietnam |

 Additional information